lynxBios/rsschool-cv/cv.md

 ## **About myself**

-I'm 38 years old and currently working as senior legal counsel.
+I'm 38 years old and I currently working as senior legal counsel.
 However, I started learning programming last year and I have become very passionate about it.
 I want to pursue a career in frontend development and work as programmer.
 I'm also interested in system administration.
 So far, I have learned the basic syntax of Python.
 I continue to enthusiastically learn and develop myself in this field.

 ## **Skills**